-Keep a separate record of the medical expenses of each covered family member as deductibles and maximum allowances apply separately to each person.
+Keep a record of the medical expenses of all covered family members as deductibles and maximum allowances apply.
 Save copies of all medical bills, including those you accumulate to satisfy a deductible.
 In most instances they will serve as evidence of your claim.
 We will not provide duplicate or year-end statements.